-The school needs to provide guidance for pupils and staff on when it may be necessary to search a child's possessions in accordance with NMS 3.11.
+Since the last inspection the school has introduced guidance for pupils and staff on when it may be necessary to search a child's possessions.
+This is now in accordance with NMS 3.11.

-Standard 4 (4.1 - 4.8) Children know how and feel able to complain if they are unhappy with any aspect of living in the school, and feel confident that any complaint is addressed seriously and without delay.
-Key Findings and Evidence Standard met?
-3 There were no complaints about the school recorded in the last twelve months.
+Children know how and feel able to complain if they are unhappy with any aspect of living in the school, and feel confident that any complaint is addressed seriously and without delay.

 The pupils who responded to the questionnaires indicated that they knew how to make a complaint if they needed to, and the majority of them said that staff had told them about the complaints procedure.
-More than half of the pupils stated that they had been told that they could make a complaint to the inspector if they wanted to.

 The school has a written complaints policy and procedural guidelines in line with NMS 4.3.
 The head of care informed the inspector that staff have received training on dealing with complaints in staff meetings and supervision and had training on 'listening to children'.
-The contact telephone numbers for Child Line, the school's Helpline, and NCSC are displayed around the school.
+The contact telephone numbers for Child Line, the school's Helpline, and the Commission are displayed around the school.
+In addition, children have been given information about the Commission's children's rights website.
 The school has produced an information leaflet and comment form for pupils providing advice about making a complaint or suggestion, and what may happen next.

+The school's complaints record shows that there had been seven complaints made by pupils in the last twelve months.
+All of them were dealt with at the informal stage of the procedure.
+The school hasn't received any complaints from parents, placing authorities or members of the public.
+The records showed that each of the complaint was investigated and actions were taken to address the issues.
+Staff are expected to complete a complaints monitoring form to show the details and nature and what action was taken to deal with the complaint.
+The inspector found that this document hadn't been completed in every case.
+In addition the complaints record and the complaints monitoring form didn't clearly outline the outcome of the complaint investigation in line with NMS 4.3.
+The principal and head of care should make sure that a written record is made of each complaint and includes the details of the person making the complaint, the date and nature of the complaint, and action taken, and the outcome of the complaint.

-The NCSC have not received any complaints about the school.
-Number of complaints about care at the school recorded over last 12 Х months: Х Number of above complaints substantiated: Number of complaints received by NCSC about the school over last 12 Х months: Х Number of above complaints substantiated:
+Number of complaints about care at the school recorded over last 12 months: 7 Number of above complaints substantiated: 1 Number of complaints received by CSCI about the school over last 12 months: X Number of above complaints substantiated: Х